gasparka/thesis/docs/3_synthesis.rst

         self.coef:= self.nexts.coef;
     end procedure;

-.. note:: Function 'update_registers' is called on clock raising edge.
-While the 'main' is called as combinatory function.
+.. note:: Function 'update_registers' is called on clock raising edge, while the 'main' is called as a combinatory function.

 Synthesising the revised code shows that the pipelined MAC has been implemented (:numref:`mac_rtl_end`)..